kavyavijaysankar/Duos-and-Donts/README.md

 ```
 Python main.py
 ```
+Follow the on screen instructions to play the game.

 Alternatively, open the HTML file in a web browser to view a demo version of the game.